 TOY DRIVE FOR TOYS FOR TOTS

-Our most recent service project encouraged students and families to bring an unwrapped toy into school that could be donated to Toys for Tots.
+Each December we hold a toy driver for Toys for Tots and encourage students and families to bring an unwrapped toy into school that could be donated to Toys for Tots.
 Our school partners with our local Fire Station 29 to collect more than 120 toys for children in our area.
 The students pile wagons high and pull them over to the station for donation.
 Typically we get a tour of the station and the kids get to sit in a fire engine!
 We head back to the school for hot cocoa and a holiday sing-a-long!
 It’s a great lesson in sharing, and is always festive and fun!

-BOOK DRIVE FOR SOUTH AFRICA
+BOOK DRIVE FOR AFRICA

-This year we are continuing a project that we started last year, a book drive for to help build a library in South Africa.
+This year we are continuing a project that we started last year, a book drive for to help build a library in Ghana.
 93% of schools in South Africa do not have libraries!
 We partnered with African Library Project, a California based non-profit dedicated to building school libraries in Africa.
 They helped to match us up with a school and ship the books for us – which means they handle processing through customs and distribution to the school.

 Our students created notes and cards that were included in the boxes that were packed up and sent in April.
-We’re anxiously awaiting confirmation that our books arrived safely and hope to hear news from our new friends in Swaziland about the books they received.
+We’re anxiously awaiting confirmation that our books arrived safely and hope to hear news from our new friends in Ghana about the books they received.

 PLAY YARD CLEAN UP